 SIAKI: Yes, we do.
 But I stopped telling my friends about my crushes because then they would tease me about them.
 One time, my friend told my crush that I liked him, so that was embarrassing.

-SIAKI: Well, I feel like I could trust one friend, but she wouldn't tell my crush.
-But she would keep on teasing me about it.
-So I just eventually stopped telling her too.
+SIAKI: Well, I feel like I could trust one friend.
+She wouldn't tell my crush.
+But she would keep on teasing me about it, so I just eventually stopped telling her too.

-MOLLY BLOOM: Why do you think people tease about crushes?
+MOLLY BLOOM: Well, why do you think people tease about crushes?

 SIAKI: Well, maybe because crushes can be funny.

-MOLLY BLOOM: I think that makes sense because when we have crushes, or when our friends have crushes, when it comes to the person that they like, those of us who have crushes don't necessarily act like ourselves in that moment.
-Maybe we act one way most of the time.
-But then when you mention the crush, we act a little bit different.
-And maybe a little bit could seem silly because we get really excited, or we get really nervous.
-And so it's kind of easy to tease a friend in that instance.
+MOLLY BLOOM: I think that makes sense, because when we have crushes or when our friends have crushes, when it comes to the person that they like, those of us who have crushes don't necessarily act like ourselves in that moment.
+Maybe, we act one way most of the time, but then when you mention the crush, we act a little bit different and maybe a little bit could seem silly because we get really excited or we get really nervous.
+And so it's easy to tease a friend in that instance.

 SIAKI: Yeah.

-CHORUS: (SINGING) Ba ba ba ba ba ba ba ba ba ba ba-- brains on.
+MAN 2: (SINGING) Ba ba ba ba ba ba ba ba ba ba ba ba, Brains On

 MOLLY BLOOM: Some kids don't have crushes, but it's definitely something a lot of you have experience with.